9th June 2018

 The Wirral’s Real Ale Trail has been a huge hit with Ale lovers over the last 2 years.
 The unique bus based moving festival tours great pubs and micro breweries by shuttle-bus around the Wirral all day.
 Shortlisted for Event of the Year 2016 by Wirral Tourism Awards.

-From traditional seaside locations to rural country pubs with Windmills, the Wirral Ale trail has a uniquely diverse selection of pubs and venues with one thing in common, great Real Ales.
+From traditional seaside locations to rural country pubs, the Wirral Ale trail has a uniquely diverse selection of pubs and venues with one thing in common, great Real Ales.
 All of the pubs have great ale at the heart of what they do.
 Don’t you worry about how to get to all these pubs as the event is set up so you don’t need to drive and allows you to concentrate on one thing, enjoying the hospitality and your friends along with our Great British Ale.

 Marine Promenade, Wallasey CH45 2JT